Listen to an audio file of this tool.

-As a parent, it is easy to be confused about how best to support your teen’s homework.
+As a parent or someone in a parenting role, it is easy to be confused about how best to support your teen’s homework.
 Here are some specific ways you can define your role while ensuring your teen has full ownership over their learning process.

-- Ask open-ended questions.
-When your teen calls you over to ask about a problem, ask prompting questions such as,
+- Ask questions.
+When your teen calls you over to ask about a problem, ask prompting questions such as:

 - “Where did you find this lesson in your book?”

-- “Is there another place you could find the answer?”
+- “What other places could you find the answer?”

-- “Is there another way to think about your answer?”
+- “What are other ways to think about your answer?”

 - Share your curiosity and interest in the subject but do not provide an answer.

-One of the best investments you can make for this age group, as mentioned, is a planner.
-Visit an office supply store together and help them pick out a favorite one along with highlighters, pens, file folders, index cards and any other organizational supplies you think might be useful.
+One of the best investments you can make for this age group is a planner.
+Visit an office supply store together and help them pick out a favorite one along with highlighters, pens, file folders, index cards, and any other organizational supplies you think might be useful.
 When you get back home, work on plotting out deadlines together for papers, projects, and studying as a model example for the coming year.
 Show your teen how adults operate in the work world.

-- Lead to resources.
+- Lead your teen to resources.
 Though you may feel like you’ve redirected your teen multiple times to the resources in front of them, treating each experience as a fresh opportunity to search for answers can help both of you keep an open mind about the work at hand.
 Frequently, homework will relate to the resources they already have from school whether it’s a novel or a textbook.
-So when they just can’t find an answer and ask for your help, guide them right back to their text.
+So, when they just can’t find an answer and ask for your help, guide them right back to their text.
 Take a look together.
-Here are a few key tips:

-- Focus on keywords so that they too can learn to spot key words.
+- Focus on keywords so that they can learn to spot key words.

 - Attempt to read and review together.
 Because text is denser and more complex, teens may feel overwhelmed with information and struggle to focus on the most important points.